 Head Coach Marisa DeStasio

-In her first season, DeStasio led the Mules - who were picked fifth in the preseason poll - to the Centennial Conference championship and a berth in the NCAA Tournament.
-The Mules won 25 games (one short of the school record) and shattered school records for runs, doubles, home runs and extra-base hits in a season.
-One of DeStasio's players was a third-team Academic All-American and CC player of the year.
+In her first season, DeStasio led the Mules - who were picked fifth in the preseason poll - to the CC championship and a berth in the NCAA Tournament.
+The Mules won 25 games (one short of the school record at the time) and shattered school records for runs, doubles, home runs and extra-base hits in a season.

 Prior to coming to Muhlenberg, DeStasio spent the past three years as an assistant at Lafayette, helping the Leopards to a school-record 27 wins in 2008 and their first two appearances in the Patriot League championship game in 2008 and 2009.
 In 2006 DeStasio was an assistant at MacMurray College in Illinois, where she also served on the event management staff.

 A four-year starter at multiple positions at Binghamton University, she was named All-America East Conference second team in 2003 as a utility player.
 She is the Bearcats' all-time leader with 34 sacrifice hits and also ranks in the top five in career stolen bases (tied for third, 19); runs (fourth, 60); hits (fifth, 114); games played (fifth, 160) and at-bats (second, 493).

 DeStasio graduated from Binghamton in 2005 with a degree in human development and received her master's in athletic coaching education from West Virginia in 2008.